KrstlSkll69/krstlskll69.github.com/README.md

 This work is dual-licensed under licensed-BY-NC-ND-4.0 and GPL 3.0 (or any later version).

 All code is held under GPL 3.0 </br>
-PFP and `KRSTLSKLL` banner is held under licensed-BY-NC-ND-4.0, and shall not be used without my permission
+Old PFP and`KRSTLSKLL` banner is held under licensed-BY-NC-ND-4.0, and shall not be used without my permission

 CreativeCommon Canonical URL https://creativecommons.org/licenses/by-nc-nd/4.0/ </br>